 RPA with Machine Learning

 RPA, or Robotic Process Automation, can automate boring clerical processes by imitating human behavior.
 For instance, RPA can record a series of button clicks and then transform it into the code, so later the recorded task can be performed without human intervention.
 In turn, machine learning models can be used within RPA processes to be responsible for machine perception tasks — for example, for image recognition.
 Machine learning and RPA are different things, but in combination they can deliver a very good result.
-Additionaly, those technologies can make your business more efficient and successful.
+Additionally, business intelligence services can make your company more efficient and successful.

 Applying automated machine learning to your business can be rather challenging, that’s why it is important to find a reliable partner who will consult you on all the things you have doubts about.
 To help you establish a perfect collaboration, we have prepared a detailed guide — take a closer look before starting your search.